microsoft/fluentui/rfcs/shared/build-system/06-browser-support-for-v9.md

 ### ECMAScript Syntax & Expectations

-Fluent v9 currently targets ES2019 thus the browser matrix above ensures that no features need to be transpiled down; that way, consumers on modern browsers get the added benefit of reduced bundle size that the latest ECMAScript (ES) standards provide.
+Fluent v9 currently makes use of ES2019 syntax thus the browser matrix above ensures that no features need to be transpiled down; that way, consumers on modern browsers get the added benefit of reduced bundle size that the latest ECMAScript (ES) standards provide.
 The proposed browser matrix also keeps the option of moving to ES2020 open since all ES2020 features are already supported by these browsers.
-This means that Fluent v9's target will firmly be ES2019/2020 so consumers who require older browser environments are responsible for transpiling down and/or polyfilling themselves.
+This means that consumers who need to support older browsers (such as those that only support up to ES6) are responsible for transpiling down and/or polyfilling themselves.
 Utilizing standard polyfill libraries such as `core-js` should alleviate some of the consumer pain of having to support new ES features on old browsers.

 ### Browser APIs & Expectations